-12.1 Is the resident responsible for reinstatement of the <input checked="" type="checkbox"/> Yes <input type="checkbox"/> No -- ---
+12.1 Is the resident responsible for reinstatement of the unit when they leave the unit? <input checked="" type="checkbox"/> Yes <input type="checkbox"/> No The resident is only responsible for reinstatement work to the extent it is required because the resident has caused damage or accelerated wear to the unit. --- --